 Based on my own experience, I’d definitely recommend getting the Anycubic Photon Ultra for yourself.
 The introduction of the DLP technology to average users is a massive step in the right direction for resin 3D printing, and the precision we can reach is remarkable.

 I appreciate just how simple the setup process was, as well as the operation and final print quality of the models.

 In terms of the pricing, I think it’s a very fair price for what it delivers, especially if you get the discounts.

-Update: They have now released the Anycubic Photon Ultra Kickstarter which you can check out, so you don’t have to subscribe to the launch as mentioned below.
+Update: They have now released the Anycubic Photon Ultra Kickstarter which you can check out.

 I hope you enjoyed this review that I put together.
 This looks like a great machine so definitely consider adding it to your arsenal when it’s released for your high quality 3D printing desires.